williamkezerian/japanese_llm_surprisal/README.md

 └── executive_summary.pdf
 ```

+## Data
+Download the UD Japanese GSD treebank from https://github.com/UniversalDependencies/UD_Japanese-GSD and place the three `.conllu` files in a `data/` folder.

 ## Models
 The three models used are available on HuggingFace.
 You will need to download them before running the notebook: